broad-ai/broad-ai.github.io/docu-mas.md

         "text": 'To find the latitude and longitude coordinates of the fast food joints around Columbus airport, I would need the specific addresses of the fast food locations near the airport.
 Once provided, I can extract the coordinates based on the addresses provided.'
       }
     ],
+    "conversation": [
+      '> Q: Find fast food joints around Columbus airport', '> A: To find the latitude and longitude coordinates of the fast food joints around Columbus airport, I would need the specific addresses of the fast food locations near the airport.
+Once provided, I can extract the coordinates based on the addresses provided.'
+    ],
     "reason": 'Utilized the plan results which highlighted the need for addresses to determine the latitude and longitude coordinates of the fast food joints.'
-  },
-  "history": [
-    ' > Q: /usr/local/bin/node,/Users/mangeshpise/Code/broadaitest/index.js,Find fast food joints around Columbus airport', ' > A: To find the latitude and longitude coordinates of the fast food joints around Columbus airport, I would need the specific addresses of the fast food locations near the airport.
-Once provided, I can extract the coordinates based on the addresses provided.'
-  ]
+  }
 }
 ```